Gopakumar-Vafa Invariants and the Emergent String Conjecture: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to thank Jonathan Heckman, Ben Heidenreich, and Andrew Turner for useful discussions and Matthew Reece for comments on a draft of this paper.
+It is a pleasure to thank Jonathan Heckman, Ben Heidenreich, and Andrew Turner for useful discussions, Matthew Reece for comments on a draft of this paper, and Timo Weigand and Cesar Fierro Cota for insightful remarks on a preprint of this paper.
 The author is also indebted to Lara B. Anderson, Xin Gao, James Gray, and Seung-Joo Lee; Albrecht Klemm and Maximilian Kreuzer; Federico Carta, Alessandro Mininno, Nicole Righi, and Alexander Westphal; Philip Candelas, A.M.
 Dale, Carsten Andrew L\"utken, and Rolf Schimmrigk for their publicly available CICY databases and Mathematica notebooks, which played the starring role in the numerical sweep performed in this work.
 This work was supported in part by STFC through grant ST/T000708/1, the Berkeley Center for Theoretical Physics; by the Department of Energy, Office of Science, Office of High Energy Physics under QuantISED Award DE-SC0019380 and under contract DE-AC02-05CH11231; and by the National Science Foundation under Award Number 2112880.